exercism/v3/languages/cpp/reference/exercise-concepts/space-age.md

 - signed and unsigned integer types: number of seconds is a large integer
 - member declaration qualification: number of seconds does not change after the initialization, member that holds it can be declared `const`
 - member initializer lists: for initialization of member holding number of seconds
+- `noexcept` function specifier: none of the functions in this exercise are throwing

 ## Alternative approaches